 My classes and workshops take a gentle approach.
 They all involve real artistic technique, and also some element of the “inward journey.”
 In everyday life we get so caught up in details, so we take time to learn to be silent, listen, and allow the Spirit to work.
 Not only does this promote relaxation and renewal, it also improves the artwork!
 By telling their story through art, people often create beautiful things that they never thought they could.

 I teach painting classes at the Iowa City/Johnson County Senior Center and a variety of other locations.
 You can find scheduled classes and workshops on the Classes and Events page, pictures of some of my work in the Online Gallery, and more thoughts on art and healing on the Tomato Bisque Soup Club page.
-The Creating for a Cause page highlights a special collection of products, featuring images from my artwork, developed to promote awareness and to raise money for organizations working against human trafficking.
+The Creating for a Cause page highlights products created to promote awareness and to raise money for special causes, featuring images from my artwork.

 - B.A. and M.S., Art Education, Iowa State University